harumuki/thorsten-hans.com/_posts/2018-05-11-integrating-azure-keyvault-with-azure-container-services.md

 featured_image: /assets/images/posts/feature_images/2018-05-11-integrating-azure-keyvault-with-azure-container-services.jpg
 ---
 With *Azure Key Vault*, Microsoft is offering a dedicated and secure service to manage and maintain sensitive data like Connection-Strings, Certificates, or key-value pairs.
-We’re hoping to see a native *Azure Key Vault* integration for *Azure Container Services* (ACS) in the near future.
+We're hoping to see a native *Azure Key Vault* integration for *Azure Container Services* (ACS) in the near future.
 At least the [official FAQ](https://docs.microsoft.com/en-us/azure/aks/faq){:target="_blank"} mentions the feature on the product's roadmap.
-Until this features will be shipped and if you're using another *Kubernetes* environment - such as *GCP* or *AWS* offerings -, you’ve to integrate *Azure Key Vault* manually into your application building blocks to get rid of storing most sensitive data in plain old *Kubernetes Secrets*.
+Until this features will be shipped and if you're using another *Kubernetes* environment - such as *GCP* or *AWS* offerings -, you've to integrate *Azure Key Vault* manually into your application building blocks to get rid of storing most sensitive data in plain old *Kubernetes Secrets*.

-I wrote "**most**" because `ClientId`, `ClientSecret` and the Key Vault identifiers - which will be used to access the Azure Key Vault instance - still need to be persisted somewhere. **This drawback may be obsolete once we’ve native support for Azure Key Vault in AKS.**
+I wrote "**most**" because `ClientId`, `ClientSecret` and the Key Vault identifiers - which will be used to access the Azure Key Vault instance - still need to be persisted somewhere. **This drawback may be obsolete once we've native support for Azure Key Vault in AKS.**

 ## Creating an Azure Key Vault instance

-Let’s get started with creating a new Azure Key Vault instance, it’s really straightforward using Azure CLI:
+Let's get started with creating a new Azure Key Vault instance, it's really straightforward using Azure CLI:

 ```bash
 az keyvault create